Nutella: Ingredients

 Nutella is often advertised along with milk and hazelnuts, although these ingredients constitute a small fraction of the recipe.

 The main ingredients of Nutella are sugar and palm oil (greater than 50%).
-It also contains 13% hazelnuts, cocoa solids, and skimmed milk.
+It also contains 13% hazelnuts, (fat-reduced) cocoa powder (7.4%), and skimmed milk.
 In the United States and the United Kingdom, Nutella contains soy products.
 Nutella is marketed as "hazelnut cream" in many countries.
 Under Italian law, it cannot be labelled as a "chocolate cream", as it does not meet minimum cocoa solids concentration criteria.
 Each 220g jar of Nutella uses approximately 50 hazelnuts.
 Ferrero uses 25 percent of the global supply of hazelnuts, though not all of this is used exclusively in Nutella.

 In November 2017, the company modified the recipe slightly, increasing the sugar and skimmed milk powder content.
 Since the colour of the product is lighter in tone, the Hamburg Consumer Protection Center estimated that the cocoa content was also reduced.

 The traditional Piedmont recipe, gianduja, is a mixture containing approximately 71.5% hazelnut paste and 19.5% chocolate.
 Nutella was developed in Piedmont, Italy, due to a lack of cocoa beans after post-war rationing reduced the availability of the raw material.